 - Watch your Kids

-Last word of warning: watch your kids by the water.
+Last word of warning: always watch your kids by the water.
 Even right beside me, my daughter got tumbled by a wave that knocked us both down.
 I remember grabbing her arm and pulling her up as her face mask was swept away up the coast to Georgia.
 Stuff happens.
 That fast.
 Have fun, but watch those kiddos!

 Where is your favorite beach?
 Feel feel to leave a comment in the section below.